Plans

 Common Issues

-Test Plan Won’t Run
+Plan Won’t Run

-• Verify the selected environment is accessible
+• Verify the selected environment

-Schedule Not Working
+Schedule Not Running

-• Verify schedule configuration is correct
+• Verify schedule configuration and timezone

-• Ensure sufficient execution slots are available
+• Ensure sufficient worker capacity

 Missing Notifications

-• Verify email addresses are correctly formatted
+• Verify email formatting

 • Check spam/junk folders

-• Ensure notification settings are enabled
+• Ensure notifications are enabled

 Getting Help